Abdelrahmanjr246/Yummy/README.md

 **Live Demo:** [https://abdelrahmanjr246.github.io/Yummy/](https://abdelrahmanjr246.github.io/Yummy/)

-Yummy is a responsive meal browsing web application that connects to [TheMealDB API](https://www.themealdb.com/) to help users explore meals from different categories, areas, and ingredients.
-Users can search meals, view detailed recipes, and enjoy an engaging, smooth user interface.
+Yummy is a sleek and responsive web application that lets users explore meals by name, ingredient, category, or region using the powerful [TheMealDB API](https://www.themealdb.com/).
+With a modern UI, interactive sidebar, and real-time search features, Yummy provides a fun and informative food discovery experience.

 ---